iosypenk/Lem-in/README.md

 ### $> ./lem-in < maps/bigmap

-if you want to visualise the results use :
+If you want to visualise the results use :

 ### $> ./lem-in < maps/bigmap | ./vis

--f path_to_map -p1 path_to_player -p2 path_to_player

-example 1: $>./filler_vm -f maps/map01 -p1 ../iosypenk.filler -p2 players/superjeannot.filler

-example 2: $>./filler_vm -f maps/map01 -p1 ../iosypenk.filler -p2 players/superjeannot.filler | ../vis

 ## Objectives